drand/website/docs/operator/deploy.md

     ```nginx
     # /etc/nginx/sites-available/default
-    # this first server clause is optional and in case you're plannign on serving
+    # this first server clause is optional and in case you're planning on serving
     # some HTTP content on the same domain.
     server {
         server_name drand.example.com;